Skip to main content

 Comparing the Two Regulatory Roads NDA Vs BLA

 The NDA and BLA pathways, while parallel in their goal of ensuring public health, diverge significantly in their specific requirements and points of emphasis.
 This divergence is a direct consequence of the difference between a chemically synthesized peptide and a biologically derived protein.
-The following table illustrates the key distinctions in these two processes, which are primarily managed by the FDA’s and Research (CDER) and Center for Biologics Evaluation and Research (CBER).
+The following table illustrates the key distinctions in these two processes, which are primarily managed by the FDA’s Center for Drug Evaluation and Research (CDER) and Center for Biologics Evaluation and Research (CBER).

 Feature NDA Pathway (Peptide-Drugs) BLA Pathway (Protein-Biologics)